 If the volume of low down payment home mortgage originations declines, the amount of insurance that we write could decline which would reduce our revenues.

-The factors that affect the volume of low-down-payment mortgage originations include:
+The factors that affect the volume of low-down-payment mortgage originations include insurance, and government housing policy encouraging loans to first-time homebuyers.